kumahq/kuma-website/docs/docs/1.4.0/quickstart/kubernetes.md

 ## Enable Mutual TLS and Traffic Permissions

-By default the network is unsecure and not encrypted.
+By default, the network is unsecure and not encrypted.
 We can change this with Kuma by enabling the [Mutual TLS](/docs/1.2.3/policies/mutual-tls/) policy to provision a dynamic Certificate Authority (CA) on the `default` [Mesh](/docs/1.2.3/policies/mesh/) resource that will automatically assign TLS certificates to our services (more specifically to the injected dataplane proxies running alongside the services).

 We can enable Mutual TLS with a `builtin` CA backend by executing: